Boundary conditions and anomalies of conformal field theories in 1+1 dimensions

 The Ishibashi state is defined as follows:

-To show the Ishibashi state is invariant under the vector rotation symmetry, we only need to consider the action of generators on Cardy state is zero.
+To show the Ishibashi state is invariant under the vector rotation symmetry, we only need to show the action of generators on such states is zero.
 Since the holomorphic and antiholomorphic sector is tensor product, the action of a generator is a summation of action on each part : $S^{a}=J^{a}_{0}+\bar{J}^{a}_{0}$.
 The vacuum states of each sector form different irreducible representations of Lie algebra labeling by $\lambda$:

-Since $U$ operator is an anti-unitary operator, it will anti-commute with Lie algebra:
+Here $U$ operator is an anti-unitary operator and anti-commutes with Lie algebra:

 Now we can show the action of generators on each vacuum in the summation is zero: